Psst....need a COTA?

 In this program, students learn to analyze how the person (client), their environment (home, support systems, etc.) and their occupations (roles, tasks) interrelate and effect health, wellness and every day functioning.
 The goal of the program is to graduate competent professionals who use clinical reasoning to provide occupational therapy services that are client centered, occupation based, and evidence based.
 Graduates from this program are skilled at establishing therapeutic relationships and have a strong appreciation of the importance of community service.

-The OTA Program is located in the W. C. Smith Health Science Center across the street from the main Panola College campus and is operated under the guidance of the American Occupational Therapy Association.
+The OTA Program is in the Health and Natural Science building located at 1109 W. Panola Street; and is operated under the guidance of the American Occupational Therapy Association.
 The program consists of five academic semesters and two, eight-week Level II fieldwork experiences that must be completed within 18 months following the completion of academic courses.
 The curriculum ensures a balance of theoretical and technical courses as well as supervised application of skills in area health care facilities.
 Upon successful completion of the program, the student is awarded an Associate of Applied Science degree.

-The OTA curriculum is taught by seasoned occupational therapy practioners who are experienced in a variety of settings.
-OTA faculty specialize in adult education techniques that emphasize hands on learning, mentorship, meaningful and job-relevant assignments and the use of technology to enhance instruction.
+The OTA curriculum is taught by seasoned occupational therapy practitioners who are experienced in a variety of settings.
+OTA faculty specialize in adult education techniques that emphasize hands-on learning, mentorship, meaningful and job-relevant assignments and the use of technology to enhance instruction.